google/WebFundamentals/src/content/en/updates/2019/03/prefers-reduced-motion.md

 ## Working with the media query

 Note: `prefers-reduced-motion` is available as of Chrome Canary&nbsp;74.
+For other browsers, let me refer you to the [Can&nbsp;I&nbsp;use](https://caniuse.com/#feat=prefers-reduced-motion) tables.

 As all media queries, `prefers-reduced-motion` can be checked from a CSS context and from a JavaScript context.